Simplemux/simplemux/README.md

 This repository includes a Linux user-space implementation of Simplemux, written in C. It uses Simplemux as the multiplexing protocol, and different options for the multiplexed and tunneling protocols:
 - Multiplexed protocol: Ethernet, IP, RoHC (RFC 5795).
 - Multiplexing protocol: Simplemux.
-- Tunneling protocol: IP, TCP/IP or UDP/IP,
+- Tunneling protocol: IP, TCP/IP or UDP/IP.

 IPv6 is not supported in this implementation.

+## Folders

+You will find the next folders:
+- `src`.
+It includes the `.c` and `.h` files.
+- `lua`.
+LUA scripts that can be added to Wireshark as plug-ins, which enable the dissection of Simplemux.
+- `perl`.
+Perl scripts for extracting information from the log files.
+- `documentation`.
+- `simplemux_captures`. `.pcap` files captured with Wireshark.
+- `rohc_library`.
+A copy of Didier Balvraux's RoHC library, version 1.7.0.

 # Modes and flavors